Childhood rashes are common and aren't usually a cause for concern. Most rashes are harmless and disappear without the need for treatment.

 Make sure your child drinks plenty of fluid, and if eating and swallowing is uncomfortable, give them soft foods, such as mashed potatoes, yoghurt and soup.

 Impetigo is a common and highly contagious skin infection that causes sores and blisters.
 It isn't usually serious and often improves within a week of treatment.
-There are two types of impetigo – bullous and non-bullous.
+There are two types of impetigo called non-bullous and bullous.

 Bullous impetigo typically affects the trunk (the area of the body between the waist and neck), and causes fluid-filled blisters that burst after a few days to leave a yellow crust.